Wei2624/AI_Learning_Hub/README.md

 And you own whatever you write here!

+## What notes are/can be posted here?

+We are looking for any related notes that are genuinely created by your own.
+By genuinity, we mean one of the following:

+1. You create and write the contents of notes from scratch.
+Everything is original.

+2. You summarize contents from related course(s), book(s) and note(s).
+You can merge contents from multiple sources.
+Although this is expected to be a summary, your summary should be original.

+3. You translate one of the notes in THIS repo.

 ## View Contents

 We provide with two ways to view and learn the blogs.